Bucknalla/unofficial-hltv-api/README.md

 Contains all veto data given, can be kept with line breaks or not, if requested.

+#### Parameters

+Match ID:
+- Required
+- Giving First
+- No Default
+- HLTV Match ID, given as int in form of string

+Keep Linebreaks:
+- Not Required
+- Given Second
+- Default of False
+- Boolean value to determine whether to keep the line breaks

+#### Request Format 1 of 1

+Request

+`hltv.match.veto(matchId)`

+Response

+`{
+    "veto": "1.
+X pick Y and so on",
+    "veto_details": "Additional Details"
+}
+`

+---

 ### Player Scores

 All players information, scores and rating, at the moment will contain collective data and that of each map.